kuankuan2007/k-server/README.md

   })
 );

+serverInstance.routers.main.addRouter(
+  // Add another route
+  new Router({
+    matcher: 'notfound', // Auto match the /notfound path
+    name: 'notfound', // The router name
+    onRootMatch: async (req, res, ctx, next) => {
+      ctx.statue = Statue.NOT_FOUND; // Set the statue to 404
+      await next(); // Call next hook
+    },
+  })
+);

+serverInstance.routers.main.addRouter(
+  // Add the third route
+  new Router({
+    matcher: 'error', // Auto match the /error path
+    name: 'error', // The router name
+    onRootMatch: async (req, res, ctx, next) => {
+      throw new Error('I am a error'); // The sender will send a response as a 500 internal server error },
+  })
+);

 serverInstance.logApplication.addRecorder(
-  new logControl.ConsoleRecorder({ // Add a new recorder to the application.
-ConsoleRecorder is a built-in recorder that outputs logs to the console.
+  // Add a new recorder to the application.
+ConsoleRecorder is a built-in recorder that outputs logs to the console. new logControl.ConsoleRecorder({
     startLevel: logControl.Level.All, // Control the log level of the recorder to output all logs })
 );